Stantec Report on Bridgewater TMDL Action Plan

 The Town's MS4 Stormwater Program

 The Town of Bridgewater is regulated under the Virginia Department of Environmental Quality's MS4 Permit program.
 The Town's MS4 Program Plan and Annual reports can be found here.
 Previous reports are available at the Town Hall.
-The Town has just completed a report on stormwater management and what it means to our citizens, which can be found here.
+Click here for a Town report on stormwater management and what it means to our citizens.
 Please send your questions or concerns regarding environmental issues to: firstname.lastname@example.org